Get your personal plan match in 2 minutes

 Free, no forms.
 Matched on your answers — not commissions.

-The most generous plan for managed conditions: high blood pressure, high cholesterol, and diabetes are shared from month one (no prior hospitalization).
+Most generous day-one carve-out: high blood pressure, high cholesterol, and diabetes from month one (no prior hospitalization).
+Other conditions phase in.

 Most health sharing plans accept members with pre-existing conditions but impose waiting periods before those conditions are eligible for sharing.
 Zion HealthShare offers the most generous pre-existing policy: high blood pressure, high cholesterol, and diabetes are covered from month one — provided none caused a hospitalization in the prior 12 months.
 All other pre-existing conditions at Zion follow a phase-in schedule.
 CHM requires 12 months symptom/treatment-free (5 years for cancer) before a condition is no longer considered pre-existing; CHM Gold members can share maintained conditions earlier under a capped schedule.
 Medi-Share imposes a 36-month wait before any pre-existing condition sharing begins, and Samaritan Ministries requires 12 months with phased sharing.